Praveen-AutoAI/Praveen-AutoAI.github.io/_posts/2026-08-10-feature-ranking_methods.md

 > **Relevance to Automotive Feature Ranking**

 - Well suited for complex vehicle datasets containing thousands of logged signals.
-- Captures nonlinear effects present in battery, thermal, and electrical systems.
 - Identifies interacting variables that influence performance targets.
-- Provides reliable rankings even when signal relationships are complex.
-- Frequently used for calibration support and root-cause investigations.
-- Effective for reducing large signal sets to the most influential variables for detailed engineering analysis.

 ### **#6 Boruta Importance**
 Boruta is an all-relevant feature selection method built around Random Forest.
 Unlike methods that identify only the minimum set of features required for prediction, Boruta aims to identify **all features that have a statistically significant influence** on the target variable.